Chapter 19: My Name Is

 The man sat down.

 Not fell.
 Sat.
-His knees buckled and he went down on the van’s bumper and then off it, onto the plowed asphalt, and his right hand went to his left shoulder and gripped it and his mouth was open but no sound came out because the shot had taken all the sound there was.
+His knees buckled and he went down on the van’s rear bumper and off it, onto the plowed asphalt.
+His right hand gripped his left shoulder.
+Mouth open.
+No sound.

 Silence.